TerminalsandCoffee/Rafael-Martinez/README.md

-### Hi there 👋 I'm Rafael - The creator of Terminals and Coffee
+### Hi there 👋 I'm Rafael - The creator of Terminals and Coffee LLC
-- I’m interested in all things DevOps/Cloud computing.
-I am currently a Technical Support Agent in the day, and a Cloud DevOps Engineer at night.
+- 🚀 Passionate about DevOps, Cloud Security, and Automation
-- 🌱 I’m currently learning Python and AWS and have experience with Azure and PowerShell.
+- 🌱 Currently working on DevSecOps projects, with proven experience as a Cloud Engineer
-- 📫 Check out my websites https://rafaelmartinez.cloud/ | https://madebyraf.tech
+- 📫 Check out my websites https://madebyraf.tech | https://medium.com/@terminalsandcoffee

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->